 How much it will cost when I will sell?

-Use to calculate capital gain tax:
+Use the calculator for capital gain tax:

 - when property is NOT a primary residence (A foreign person will be considered domiciled if spend more than 183 days in Costa Rica)